fweiss/aosp-starter-vm/README.md

 > Probably -j4 would be better, but in my case -j2 ran in a reasonable amount of time.

-Success, ca 24,700 MB host memory (includes other running app on the host).
+Success, about 24,700 MB host memory (includes other running app on the host).

 ```
 Installed file list: out/target/product/grouper/installed-files.txt